MvvsnmDevops4122/linux-administration/user-management-linux.md

 usermod -aG devops-user-managers newuser
 ```

-The group-based sudo rule applies to them.
+The group-based sudo rule applies to the new member.

 ---

-# 19. ⭐ REAL-TIME BEST PRACTICE
+# 19. ⭐ Real-Time Best Practice

 If a user needs only specific administrative commands, provide **limited sudo access** through a dedicated group and a separate file under `/etc/sudoers.d/`, instead of giving unrestricted administrative access.